Fliplet/fliplet-cli/docs/Data-integration-service.md

 ---

+## Logging

+The agent logs all output messages (including debug messages and errors) to a `fliplet-agent.log` file in the home folder of the user running the commands.

+For example, a Windows user called "John" will have its log file at `C:\Users\John\fliplet-agent.log`.

+Furthermore, when installed as a Windows Service you can monitor the logs through Windows Event Viewer, checking under the "Applications" logs.

-## List of messages logged by the agent
+### List of messages logged by the agent

 Here follows a list of all log messages produced by the agent. **Critical** messages stops the agent and do require manual intervention from the user.